 [F&ES 733b, Synthesizing Environmental Science for Policy 3 credits.
 A seminar exploring science-based environmental policy in order to direct scientific synthesis as well as new research that meets the criteria for policy relevance.
 The seminar involves two discussions each week and relies on concepts and data from ecological and biogeochemical disciplines to predict and manage the impacts of environmental changes, such as invasive species and changing climate, on supporting ecosystem services that underlie the provisioning of resources such as food and clean water.
-Prerequisites: F&ES 500a and 515a, or permission of the instructor.
+Prerequisites: F&ES 500 and 515, or permission of the instructor.
 Mark A. Bradford]

 F&ES 734b, Biological Oceanography 3 credits.
 This natural science course provides a foundation for those interested in the ecology and management of marine systems.
 It includes an exploration of a range of coastal and pelagic ecosystems as well as relationships between biological systems and the physical processes that control the movements of water and productivity of marine systems.
 The course also covers anthropogenic impacts on oceans, such as the effects of fishing and climate change.
 Includes up to three Friday field trips.
 Recommended prerequisite: college-level biology or ecology course.
 Three hours lecture.
 Enrollment limited to fifteen.
-Mary Beth Decker that limit the nature and intensity of resource use.
+Mary Beth Decker

+[F&ES 741b, Introduction to Indigenous Silviculture 3 credits.
+The course examines small-holder management systems in the tropics from several different perspectives.
+A brief overview of tropical forest ecology is provided first, with an emphasis on the factors that limit the nature and intensity of resource use.
 An analysis of silviculture as applied forest ecology follows, together with a description of the major silvicultural systems employed commercially throughout the world.
 The distinct operational and contextual differences between conventional and indigenous forms of forest management are presented, and the three main types of indigenous silvicultural practice are defined and described in detail.
 Examples from Asia, Central America, South America, and Africa are provided to illustrate each system.
 The relative economic, social, and ecological benefits of community forest management are discussed in detail, and the major constraints to a greater acceptance and application of the "conservation through sustainable use" paradigm are highlighted.
 A selection of case studies is used to examine existing policies that regulate the use, management, and trade of forest resources by local communities.
 A final lecture and discussion weave together these themes to assess the overall potential of managed landscapes as a viable conservation strategy.
-Charles M. Peters
+Charles M. Peters]